Vbrahma-11/Monte-carlo-options-pricing/README.md

 - QuantPy (Youtube)
 - Black-Scholes and Longstaff-Schwartz papers

-## Disclaimer

-This is an educational project.
-Not intended for actual trading.
+## Disclaimer - Please dont actualy use this to trade, this was a fun educational personal project!

 ## Contact